l-dfa/COVID-19-italia/template/211_coronavirus_mondo.en.rst

 ------------------------------------------------------------------------

 Hereafter a summary of the situation about the twenty most hitted countries at the uate date of this article.
+Columns report:

+* *date*, the date of the day;
+* *cases*, the total number of cases on the indicated date: positive + healed + deceased;
+* *death*, the total of the deceased on the indicated date;
-Total positive cases, deaths and ratio between deaths and total positive cases are reported.
+* *death/cases*, the ratio between deaths and total cases;
+* *cases/population*, the ratio between the total number of cases and the population;
+* *death/population*, the ratio between the number of deaths and the population;
+* *country*, the name of the country.

-In the first table European Union Countries are bundled.
+In the first table, European Union Countries are bundled.

 .. csv-table:: situation of twenty most hitted countries on $UPDATED, EU Countries bundled